Jundee Gold Mine: History

 The Jundee mine was opened in 1995, originally as an open pit operation and, from 1997, also as an underground mine.

 Originally, the mine was owned to 51% by Great Central Mines, which acquired the remaining 49% in early 1995 for US$89 million, alongside 30% of the Bronzewing Gold Mine.

 In 1997, the Jundee mine was enlarged with the acquisition of the nearby Nimary Gold Mine, owned by the Eagle Mining Corporation NL.

 Great Central Mines, with Jundee, Bronzewing and the Wiluna Gold Mine, was taken over by Normandy Mining in June 2000 and Normandy, in turn, by the Newmont Mining Corporation in February 2002.
 Newmont sold the operations to Northern Star Resources in 2014.

 The mine was operating as an open pit and underground mine until 2007, when the last open pit closed.
 Newmont planned to return to open pit mining in 2010 if drilling results were positive.
 Open pit mining commenced again under the subsequent owner, Northern Star Resources, during the 2019–20 financial year.

 In June 2014, Northern Star Resources completed the purchase of the mine from Newmont at a cost of $US82.5 million.
 Earlier in the year, Northern Star had already purchased the Plutonic, Kanowna Belle and Kundana Gold Mines from Barrick Gold for US$100 million, making the company Australia's second-largest gold producer, behind Newmont, at the time.

+As of 2024, the mine expands its electricity system with 24 MW wind power, 16.9 MWp solar power and a 12 MW / 13.4 MWh battery, supplying half of the mine's power needs.